themeum/kirki/docs/controls/slider.md

     description: Define the minimum value, maximum value, and step.
 Example <code>'choices' => array( 'min' => '0', 'max' => '100', 'step' => '1' )</code>.
 ---

-`slider` controls are numeric fields that allow you to set a minimum value, a maximum value and a step.

 ### Example

 {% highlight php %}